 What’s happening with your bills?

-The government has announced changes that will affect your energy bills from 1 April.
-We know this comes at a time when you are continuing to face a rise in the cost of living.
+We know this comes at a time when inflation is still high and we’re all continuing to face a rise in the cost of living.
 That’s why we want you to know that we’ve still got your back.

-We want to help you through the upcoming changes.
-This guide provides answers to what is changing and how it will affect you, as well as a wide range of resources and support that we have available to help you manage your energy bills.
+This guide provides answers to what is changing from 1 July and how it will affect you, as well as a wide range of resources and support that we have available to help you manage your energy bills.

 - Price cap.
 The price cap is set by the energy regulator Ofgem, and is the maximum price per unit your energy supplier can charge you.
-It’s changing on 1 April - for customers on standard variable tariffs, standing charges will increase slightly and unit rates will decrease.
-However, the reduction in the Energy Price Guarantee discount means that overall, you’ll pay more for your energy.
+It’s changing on 1 July - for customers on standard variable tariffs, standing charges will increase/decrease slightly and unit rates will decrease.
+This means that prices should start to come down.
 Read more about the price cap.

-Overall, due to the reduction in government support, energy prices will rise from 1 April 2023.
-This means that your monthly bill or Direct Debit will likely increase from April.
-We have a range of financial support and independent advice available to help you through the upcoming changes.
+With the price cap dropping and the government support no longer being available, customers in credit will see that your monthly bill or Direct Debit will decrease from July.
+However, we know that energy prices have been high for a long time so we have a range of financial support and independent advice available to help you.
 Let’s find the right support for you.

 - E.ON Next Energy Fund.
 Eligible customers can get grants toward energy bills and white goods from the E.ON Next Energy Fund.